 The MNA alumni with sufficient nonprofit experience occupy positions like Elective Directors, Director of Development or similar leadership and director position in nonprofit organizations, foundations, nongovernmental organizations or social enterprises.
 Some of the organizations where our alumni work include The Bill and Melinda Gates Foundation, YMCA, UNICEF, The Nature Conservancy, The San Francisco Foundation and Salesforce Foundation.

-Full-time Program length: 12 months, Part-time Program: 21 months
+Full-time Program length: 12 months, Part-time Program: Up to 24 months

 All applicants to the program will undergo an initial application review by administrators of the School of Management and are assessed using the following criteria: